Animal-Kindness/Sarge/index.md

 </p>

 <p>
-Christy, the previous owner of Sarge learned about his current condition around this time.
-She stated that the Carters had been given explicit instructions on how to care for Sarge, including feeding him a specific diet.
-The previous owner was shocked to see Sarge in such poor condition and expressed concern for his well-being.
-Texts sent to the Carters to see how he was doing, were ignored.
-Christy reached out to authorities with additional background information on Sarge and expressed her concerns about his care, but this fell on deaf ears.
-The Johnson County Sheriff's Office did not respond or acknowlegde her communications.
+Christy, Sarge’s previous owner, learned about his current condition around this time.
+She was shocked to see Sarge in such poor condition and was concerned for his well-being.
+She reached out to Lin Carter (the new owner) several times since the sale of Sarge to see how he was doing however, the texts were ignored.
+At the time of the sale, Christy explained in detail the care Sarge would need to remain healthy.

+Christy reached out to authorities at the Johnson County Sheriff’s Office via email expressing her concerns about Sarges well-being, however this fell on deaf ears.
+The Johnson County Sheriff's Office did not respond or acknowledge her communications.

+Christy reached out to a lot of organizations for assistance.
+All willing to help however the Johnson County Sheriff’s Department would need to give the green light.

+Click here to view  Christy’s latest email sent June 3, 2025 to Johnson County Sheriff’s Office.

 </p>

 <p>